DXVVAY/Xvirus-Tools/README.md

 </p>

 Welcome to Xvirus's repo!
-My goal is to show how fragile and insecure the Discord API is, and some other cool tools.
+My goal is to show how fragile and insecure the Discord API is.

 **NOTE:** This is the free version of Xvirus and wont be updated frequently

-**NOTE 2:** We're currently looking for resellers of our [premium](https://xvirus.xyz/) version, if this interests you please join our [discord](https://discord.gg/xvirustool).
+**NOTE 2:** We're currently looking for resellers of our [premium](https://xvirus.pro/) version, if this interests you please join our [discord](https://discord.gg/xvirustool).

 ## Disclaimer